pawanagine/simple-nodejs-docker-application/Readme.md

+## TODO

+1. learn more about docker.
+2. How to set docker images, what are images.
+3. Whats so good about docker.
+4. How docker toolbox differ from docker.

 ## Mandatory Information

 Since I am using docker toolbox I wont have access to localhost or my IP address.
 I have to use the ip